SpenceKonde/ATTinyCore/avr/extras/README.md

 In version 1.2.2 and later, Sketch -> Export compiled binary will generate an assembly listing in the sketch folder; this is particularly useful when attempting to reduce flash usage, as you can see how much flash is used by different functions.

 ### Link-time Optimization (LTO) support

-Link time optimization is enabled by default.
-If compiling with very old versions of the IDE, this must be disabled.
-Cases do exist where this setting can change behavior of a sketch; in all cases where this has been observed, a bug in the code was hidden by one setting or the other, and/or undefined behavior was invoked.
-This is a problem with your code, not the core.
+As of 2.0.0, we no longer support use without Link Time Optimization.
+It is required for some of the tricks I use to ensure that useful compile errors appear instead of mysterious broken behavior at runtime when we know at compile time that it won't work, and link time optimization is a stunning reduction in sketch size as well.

 ### Makefile Support

-For those who prefer to compile with a makefile instead of the IDE, sketches can be compiled with https://github.com/sudar/Arduino-Makefile - See the [makefile documentation](makefile.md) for more information on specific steps needed for this process.
+For those who prefer to compile with a makefile instead of the IDE, sketches can be compiled with [https://github.com/sudar/Arduino-Makefile](https://github.com/sudar/Arduino-Makefile) - See the [makefile documentation](makefile.md) for more information on specific steps needed for this process.

 ### I2C support
 **You must have external pullup resistors installed** - unlike devices with a real hardware TWI port, the internal pullups cannot be used with USI-based I2C to make simple cases (short wires, small number of tolerant slave devices) work.
 In all cases, including parts with hardware I2C where it may work sometimes, you should **always** use external pullup resistors, as the internal ones are far weaker than the I2C standard requires for reliable operation.